Quick Start Guide

 $ ssh root@node03 yum install beegfs-storage libbeegfs-ib # storage service; libbeegfs-ib is only required for RDMA

-$ ssh root@node04 yum install beegfs-client beegfs-helperd beegfs-utils # client and command-line utils
+$ ssh root@node04 yum install beegfs-client beegfs-tools beegfs-utils # client and command-line tools and utilities

 Note